Cosmos-Logic-Institute-CLI/Infinite-Engine/README.md

 * **Geometry:** A cylindrical casing with an internal cavity mirroring the rotor's geometry but with a calculated initial clearance.
 * **Thermal Management:** **Tesla Valve** (valvular conduit) micro-structures are integrated into high-pressure/temperature zones.
 These passive fluidic diodes utilize the Coanda effect to redirect thermal pressure rearward, achieving localized cooling and pressure regulation without moving parts.
 * **Support:** Mechanical supports at both ends secure the rotor when stationary.
 Upon activation, the rotor levitates via the gas film effect.

+#### **1.3 Geometric Evolution & Fluidic Logic**

+* ** Bio-Mimetic Blade Integration:** For initial fabrication, the spindle curve can be derived by merging conventional turbine blade profiles into high-thickness, circumferentially distributed segments.
+This maintains legacy aerodynamic efficiency while transitioning into the robust spindle geometry.
+* ** De Laval Compression-Expansion:** The spatial gap between any two spindle components inherently forms a **convergent-divergent geometry**, functioning as an integrated **De Laval Nozzle**.
+This ensures the medium accelerates to supersonic velocities through purely geometric induction.

+#### **1.4 360° Rotating Tesla-Diodic Stabilization**

+* ** Fluidic Diode Integration:** The rotor surface is etched with a circumferential **Tesla Valve profile**.
+This creates a 360-degree fluidic diode effect.
+Even without a secondary closed path, the valve utilizes **vortex-induced resistance** to prevent backflow and stabilize the boundary layer.
+* ** Regenerative Energy Recovery:** Tesla valve inlets are positioned immediately aft of the detonation zones.
+* **Mechanism:** The parasitic back-pressure from the oblique detonation is captured by these inlets, redirected through the internal Tesla channels, and reinjected into the forward flow.
+This converts harmful counter-thrust into positive acceleration.
+* **Shaft Stabilization through Fluidic Logic:** The propulsion and cooling channels, structured as a tri-radial Tesla-diodic array surrounding the core, utilize the **fluid momentum** of cooling media or high-pressure gases to generate **centripetal confinement**.
+As the medium navigates the specific curvature of the Tesla channels, it creates a self-correcting hydrodynamic pressure field that actively locks the shaft into its rotational axis, providing an additional layer of dynamic stability to the entire assembly.

+#### **1.5 The Hexa-Detonation Cycle (The 2x Power Multiplier)**

+Through precise sizing and positioning of the Tesla inlets, the engine achieves a **Secondary Ignition Protocol**:
+* **Mechanism:** At ultra-high velocities, the shockwave from the primary detonation at the spindle's leading edge is captured and channeled to the spindle's trailing edge.
+* **Result:** The channeled energy reaches the necessary pressure-temperature threshold to trigger a **Secondary Oblique Detonation** within the same stage.
+* **Scaling:** This allows the 3-stage base structure to achieve **6 detonation pulses per cycle**.
+As velocity scales, the power output jumps from 3x to 4x, 5x, and finally 6x, providing an exponential thrust curve.

 #### **Manufacturing Methodology: Sacrificial Phase Precision & Monolithic Casting**